About the Australian Independent Schools (AIS) USA Foundation

 The Australian Independent Schools (AIS) USA Foundation has been in existence since September 2006.
 The Foundation is a non-profit tax exempt 501(c)(3) corporation and complies with US regulations for charities.
 As such, donors who make gifts to the Foundation may claim them as a deduction on their US income tax return.
 Canadians may also be able to offset US based income on their Canadian tax return.

-The Foundation is guided by an eleven person Board of Directors who, among other duties, periodically authorizes the allocation of grant awards to Australian educational institutions.
+The Foundation is guided by the Board of Directors who, among other duties, periodically authorizes the allocation of grant awards to Australian educational institutions.